M-earnest/didactic-jupyterbook-workshop/general-information/why_oer.md

 In light of the ongoing push for open science, many universities are striving to make research and education more **inclusive**, and **FAIR** (_Findable, Accessible, Interoperable, and Reusable_).
 However, conventional educational platforms such as Moodle, OLAT, and ILIAS present significant limitations that are often at odds with these objectives.
 These proprietary systems introduce several challenges, including **restricted access, high costs, and limited interoperability**.
 E.g. educators and universities may need to cover costly licenses and maintenance costs or work in closed-off sandboxes, which can hinder their ability to develop and distribute instructional materials cost-free.
 Additionally, these platforms often lock users into specific ecosystems, complicating collaboration across institutions and disciplines.
 These constraints inhibit the dynamic and interactive learning environments necessary for contemporary higher education and research.

+To further highlight the problem of the walled-of garden that academics have build over the years we would like you to reflect what it means to provide open educational resources.
+Higher education in Germany has never been decoupled from socio-economic factors or parental educational background.
+This means we naturally limit our material to the privleged few.
+Are we only going to provide access to our tax-financed endeavors to local students of a specific semester?
+What about members of other universities, interested high-school students, teachers who aim to ground their teaching, or just interested members of the general public?
+Can and should we not further integrate our works into public space?

 ## What are the main problems with such an approach?
 **Traditional educational platforms present several key issues:**